szunyog/szunyog.github.io/_posts/2015-03-31-mssql-csharp-insert-performance-test.md

 GO
 {% endhighlight %}

-And a stored procedure with this type of paramter:
+And a stored procedure with this type of parameter:

 {% highlight SQL %}